jank34/Uniaxial-Tensile-Tester/README.md

-4. Software Dependencies: Indicate any libraries or special configuration options that need to be installed/configured to run your software.
-Provide links.
+3. Software Dependencies:
-There are two libraries used for the functioning of the main source code.
-These libraries are included in the Libraries folder of this repository.
+##Special libraries for code in the library folder in the repository.